johnbywater/dddeu2019/transcript/TRANSCRIPT.md

 To what degree do other software development approaches apprehend that everything is an event?
 I'm not saying nothing can work unless propositions are expressed in terms of events.

-* Episodes, pattern language of events
+* EPISODES, pattern language of events
 * XP, pattern language of practices?
 * Scrum, mixture of "scrum events" and less definite things
 * Agile Manifesto, values and principles...?